DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/entity-definitions/index.md

 ## defaultRow

 A function that returns a default row for the entity.
 This is used by the reducer to create a new row when the `addToStore` action is dispatched.
 The function takes an `id` parameter that is the id of the row that is being created.
 This is useful if you need to create a row that has a reference to the id of the row that is being created.

+## Optional Fields

+You can also provide the following optional fields as your needs dictate:

+### entityAdapter

+This field will let you supply your own EntityAdapter for the entity.
+This would be useful if your code uses a field other than `id` as the primary key for the entity.
+Nothing in SmartNgRX makes use of the sortComparer function so you can ignore that.

+### markAndDelete

+This provides configuration information for the mark and delete feature that we will cover later.

+### isInitialRow

+Set this field to true if this is a top level row.
+Top level rows are used as a mechanism to retrieve data from the server without having a parent row, typically used to retrieve the top level of entities your application needs.